Henryrjh/AMS_Former/README.md

 Please extract it and place it in the main directory.

 # Train
-Once the code is organized, we will release it.
+The code is coming soon.